 2) Say you go from north to south by Lakeshore Drive.
 Here invisibility is in cahoots with landscape architecture.
 Between Northeastern University north in Evanston and the University of Chicago south in Hyde Park, you will drive between the gleaming lake and a cushion of trees and native grasses, especially beautifully landscaped to the south, where they hide some of the worst poverty in the nation.
 The nearest reason is development: cities that look rich lure more money.
 The consequence is invisibility: you can drive this road every day without having any idea where you are.

 3) You bicycle instead from north to south past an unending series of empty storefronts on one side, five miles of field or wasteland or parkland on the other.
-You don’t really think about it: this is a city in which there are a lot of parks.
+You don’t think about it: this is a city in which there are a lot of parks.
 You bicycle every day, unaware that these fields were as recently as three years ago the site of Robert Taylor Homes, a project as utopian as it was notorious, the site of a dozen thriving churches, back-to-school programs, community farming initiatives, and childrens’ reading programs, most of which are now dispersed.

-4) You’re an undergraduate at the University of Chicago, and cultural habit, city planning, and weekly email crime alerts have convinced you never to explore south of 61stStreet or north of 53rd.
+4) You’re an undergraduate at the University of Chicago, and cultural habit, city planning, and weekly email crime alerts have convinced you never to explore the south of 61stStreet or north of 53rd.
 You rarely even visit the interracial bars, restaurants, grocery stores, and coffee shops that border on campus.
-Some reasons are pragmatic (fear of crime), while some are unreflective habit.
+Some reasons are pragmatic (fear of crime), while some are the unreflective habit.
 The consequence is that you inhabit an island, a bubble of affluence, whiteness, and consumable luxury goods, quarantined from the ocean of politics around you.

 Plenty is invisible to us, always: the motivations of strangers.
-The unprocessed structures of kinship and talent that propel a teenager to musical stardom and her next-door neighbor to work the fast-foot counter.
+The unprocessed structures of kinship and talent that propel a teenager to musical stardom and her next-door neighbor to work the fast-food counter.
 Sociologists compile data to illuminate structures.
 We trust experts; we listen to them because they have done the work.

 But the landscape encodes information of another sort: epics about modernity’s failures, about government abuses and neglect, about disintegrating markets.
 A drive through the wrong side of town shows the grocery stores that are closing their doors, the encampments of homeless, the empty factories.
 A drive through the rustbelt shows quick the devastation hidden from coastal enclaves: entire neighborhoods, demolished.
 Standing skyscrapers, vacant.
 New empty lots, cleared by arson.
 Closing schools.
 Closing hospitals.
 Abandoned old folks’ homes.
 No one can afford them.
-This information is frequently of a kind useful to those who care about the future: it shows how bad the economy is and how much worse it could get.
+This information is frequently of a kind that is useful to those who care about the future: it shows how bad the economy is and how much worse it could get.
 The invisible frontiers show what happens in the breakdown of capitalism and government: they show the societies of hobos, the existence of spontaneous guilds in trailer parks, child-care co-ops, community gardens, and utopian storefronts.
 The invisible frontier is the location of experiments that rival capitalism.

 Landscape invisibility compounds class invisibility.
 Stockton, a foreclosure capital, is home to Hispanic truck-drivers and factory-workers who have lost their houses in great numbers.
 They are no different than other, better-known working-class immigrants in San Diego, Chicago, and New York.
 However, Stockton is off the map.
 First, the poor lose their landscape; next, they become invisible.
-Whatever capital has forgotten about dissolves like the soft paper of midcentury paperbacks, crumbling in the hand.
+Whatever capital has forgotten about dissolves like the soft paper of midcentury paperbacks, crumbling in hand.